SoftwareBrothers/adminjs-dev/docs-src/sections/design-system.md

 ## Usage outside the AdminBro

-Nothing stays in a way of using @admin-bro/design-system in your project which doesn't require AdminBro.
-Simply {@link module:@admin-bro/design-system visit the module page} and follow installation instructions
+Nothing stays in a way of using `@admin-bro/design-system` in your project which doesn't require AdminBro.
+Simply {@link module:@admin-bro/design-system visit the module page} and follow installation instructions.

-## Changing theme
+## Changing the theme

-Design System provides you with the default [theme](https://adminbro.com/Theme.html).
+The Design System provides you with the default [theme](https://adminbro.com/Theme.html).
 It contains all the parameters like paddings, colors, font sizes etc.
 For the list of all available parameters take a look at the [Theme spec](https://adminbro.com/Theme.html).